Recovering from an Allways On cluster crash in SQL

 - Node and file share majority – Each node in the cluster has a vote as does a file share witness

-Most importantly, the cluster must have majority of “online” votes to be viewed as operational.
+Most importantly, the cluster must have the majority of “online” votes to be viewed as operational.
 The counting is affected by the overall scheme.
 In case of a static scheme, the total number of nodes is constant, so in cases where nodes are shut off, they are counted as “offline” and therefore as a negative vote.
-In dynamic quorum schemes, nodes that are shut down are removed from the count all together.
+In dynamic quorum schemes, nodes that are shut down are removed from the count altogether.

 Technical note 2 – Microsoft responses

 - ‘SQL1-AZURE’ with id [xxx-xxx-xxx-xxx-xxxxx].
-Either a networking or a firewall issue exists or the availability replica has transitioned to the resolving role.
+Either networking or a firewall issue exists or the availability replica has transitioned to the resolving role.

 Cluster node ‘Sql2-Azure’ was removed from the active failover cluster membership.
 The Cluster service on this node may have stopped.
 This could also be due to the node having lost communication with other active nodes in the failover cluster.
 Run the Validate a Configuration wizard to check your network configuration.
 If the condition persists, check for hardware or software errors related to the network adapters on this node.
 Also check for failures in any other network components to which the node is connected such as hubs, switches, or bridges.